composer/composer/doc/articles/plugins.md

 1. The [type][1] attribute must be `composer-plugin`.
 2. The [extra][2] attribute must contain an element `class` defining the class name of the plugin (including namespace).
-If a package contains multiple plugins, this can be array of class names.
+If a package contains multiple plugins, this can be an array of class names.
 3. You must require the special package called `composer-plugin-api` to define which Plugin API versions your plugin is compatible with.
    Requiring this package doesn't actually include any extra dependencies, it only specifies which version of the plugin API to use.

 > **Note:** When developing a plugin, although not required, it's useful to add
-> a require-dev dependency on `composer/composer` to have IDE auto completion on Composer classes.
+> a require-dev dependency on `composer/composer` to have IDE autocompletion on Composer classes.

-The required version of the `composer-plugin-api` follows the same [rules][7] as a normal package's.
+The required version of the `composer-plugin-api` follows the same [rules][7] as a normal package's rules.

 The current Composer plugin API version is `2.1.0`.